ALI-VALI-007/faceIDdoor/README.md

 # Face ID Door

 This project implements a Face ID-based door lock system using OpenCV and DeepFace for face recognition and GPIO for controlling the door lock mechanism.
+If you have any questions feel free to contact me (as well as if you want any new features)

+This is a relatively simple program so feel free to modify it as you wish!

 ## Overview